Keats/tera/docs/content/docs/_index.md

 The end result of that rendering (not counting whitespace) will be: "dad says hi and grandma says hello sincerely with love".

+This example explicitly terminates named blocks with `{% endblock hey %}`.
+It's not required to give the name of the block being terminated `{% endblock %}`, though it may add some clarity.

-See the note in the includes section regarding mixing inheritance and includes.
+See the note in the [Include](@/docs/_index.md#include) section regarding mixing inheritance and includes.

 ## Built-ins